abradley60/s1_data_download/README.md

 # s1_data_download
-Simple script to download sentinel-1 data from ASF and associated orbit files
+Simple notebook to download sentinel-1 data from ASF and associated orbit files

+# Instructions
+1. setup an account at https://urs.earthdata.nasa.gov/users/new
+2. add credentials to s1_data_download/credentials/credentials_earthdata.txt based on example file
+3. install requirements
+4. use download_data.ipynb to download data for region and times of interest